Fibromyalgia Nutritional Consultation

-One of the first things that Dr. Megan Moon, DC takes into consideration when doing the nutritional evaluation is the patients unique situation in regard to food.
+One of the first things that we take into consideration when referring our patients to a nutritionist is the patients unique situation in regard to food.
 Everybody individual is different when it comes to their ability to obtain and cook food.

 Depending on the individual’s situation, they will have different access to food.
 Telling someone that they have to follow a rigid cookie cutter diet does not help patients in any way.
-We find that the best thing to do is find out about the individual’s current situation in terms of cooking, food buying, and financials, from there we can work with the individual to get them pointed in the right direction.
+We find that the most successful approach for patients with a recommended nutritionist is find out about the individual’s current situation in terms of cooking, food buying, and financials, from there they can work with the individual to get them pointed in the right direction.

-In general, we tend to try and shift our patients towards a plant-based diet as their base.
+In general, your nutritionist will try and shift you towards a plant-based diet as their base.
 A plant-based diet does not mean that someone has to be a “vegetarian” or “vegan”, there is latitude within the rest of the diet depending on what makes the individual happy and they are able to accomplish.
-Nobody can be successful with a diet if they are not enjoying the food that they are eating, which is why we work very closely with our patients to find out what will work for them.
+Nobody can be successful with a diet if they are not enjoying the food that they are eating, which is why working closely with a nutritionist to find out what will work for them is key.

 Creating A Nutritional Plan

-The early stages of the nutritional planning will start after Dr. Megan Moon DC, RN, CCWP has talked with the patient to evaluate their current situation in terms of cooking, food buying and financials, a strong nutritional foundation is built.
+The early stages of the nutritional planning will start after you receive a referral to a nutritional expert to evaluate your current situation in terms of cooking, food buying and financials, a strong nutritional foundation is built.
 This involves importance placed on the transition into functional eating being on that the patient feels comfortable and excited about, rather than causing additional stress.

 Creating realistic diet goals will ensure a healthy eating atmosphere, and since stress is a trigger for pain and altered bodily function in terms of metabolizing food / supplements in people with Fibromyalgia (and those without Fibromyalgia too!) – we do not want to create a stressful diet.